 White is associated with cleanliness, purity, and new beginnings.
 This color adds plenty of light to any room, visually expanding its available space.
 A white front door conveys amplitude and freshness, suggesting that your house is well-organized and clean.

 LDA Architecture & Interiors used an intense, high-value white front door color on this Massachusetts residence to convey the best attributes of a modern home.
-Modern interior designs use neutral color palettes to reflect tidiness and simplicity, making white one of the best background colors for clutter-free spaces with organic decors.
+Nowadays modern interior designs use neutral color palettes and LED floor lamps to reflect tidiness and simplicity, making white one of the best background colors for clutter-free spaces with organic decors.

 Red Painted Front Doors